THE 3 LEVELS OF PHYSICS ARE FUNDAMENTAL, QUANTUMM, AND CLASSIC.

 where p, of course, is the object’s momentum.
 In the object’s rest frame of reference, p=0, we are left with E=mc2.

 So you see, maybe those generations of physicists were not so dumb after all and knew what they were doing.
-Allow me to offer an additional tidbit that you may find fascinating in the form of a thought experiment.
-This experiment, while theoretical, is a powerful tool to understand the concept.
-As I said, photons have no energy content, rest frame of reference, or inertial mass.
+Allow me to offer an additional tidbit you may find fascinating as a thought experiment.
+This experiment, while theoretical, is a powerful tool for understanding the concept.
+Photons have no energy content, rest frame of reference, or inertial mass.
 However, now imagine something else: a box lined on the inside with perfect mirrors.
 Allow some light in and seal the box.
-Those photons inside the box bounce back and forth forever, always reflected by those perfect mirrors.
+Those photons inside the box bounce back and forth forever, always reflected by those ideal mirrors.
 Photons have no rest mass.
 But what about the energy content of the system, i.e., the box with photons inside?

 Well, think about it.
 Suppose you try to push the box, accelerating it.
-Photons impinging on the inside of the wall, you will receive a small amount of extra momentum since the wall is accelerating toward them due to your push.
+Photons impinging on the inside of the wall, you will receive a small amount of extra momentum since the wall is accelerating toward them because of your push.
 Photons on the opposite side weaken the inside wall because they accelerate away from them.
 The net result?
-The near wall is more challenging to push; the far wall receives less assistance from the photons inside… Overall, it became harder to push the box!
-So the inertia of the box increased.
+The near wall is more challenging to push; the far wall receives less assistance from the photons inside… Overall, it became harder to make the box!
+So, the inertia of the box increased.
 Increased by how much, you wonder?
 Well, by precisely the energy of the photons inside the box, as measured in the box’s reference frame.

 So there you have it: even though photons are massless, their kinetic energies can contribute to the energy content, i.e., the inertial mass of the box that contains them.